Quratulain-qurat97/superstore-retail-analysis/README.md

 Q7: Ship Mode Analysis?

 Insight 7:

-The profit margin of each ship mode is not that different it is actually what it should be standard class is most used having 5968 numbers because people prefer standard ship mode to avoid extra charges, so the profit margin 12.11% is little different from other ship mode but it is not dramatically different.
-First Class having 1538 numbers is the most profitable shipping mode margin of  13.8% because it attracts less price sensitive customers who receive fewer discounts the average discount a First class ship mode gets  is 0.25 .

-Same day and Second class gets the same average discount for Same day average discount 0.46 and for Second class 0.45 and their profit margin is not that different either for Same day profit margin is 12.63% and for Second class is 12.43%.

-Since ship mode has minimal impact on profit margins, the business should redirect its focus toward higher-impact areas such as reducing discounting in loss-making sub-categories and the Central region.
+Shipping mode has minimal impact on profit margin — all four modes fall between 12.1% and 13.8%.
+First Class has the best margin (13.8%) because those customers are less price-sensitive and receive fewer discounts (avg 0.25 vs 0.45+ for others).
+Since shipping mode is not a major profit driver, the business should focus on higher-impact issues — discounting in loss-making sub-categories and the Central region.

 SELECT `Ship Mode`,